metno/gridpp/README.md

 - Efficient data structures for nearest location lookup in a vector or grid of locations
 - Command-line client with support for Netcdf files with flexibility in how variables and dimensions are configured

-## Documentation
+## Resources
 For information on how to use gridpp, check out the wiki at https://github.com/metno/gridpp/wiki.
 The API reference is found at https://metno.github.io/gridpp/.
+Found a bug?
+Please report it in the **issue tracker** at https://github.com/metno/gridpp/issues.
+Reach out to the gridpp community in the **discussions** at https://github.com/metno/gridpp/discussions.
+Or contact Thomas Nipen (thomasn@met.no) directly.

 ## Getting started